masikol/con-hi/README.md

 -c or --lower-coverage-thresholds:
     Comma-separated list of lower coverage threshold(s).
+    To annotate regions with coverage < c.
     Default: 10.
     To disable it, specify "-c off", and low-coverage regions won't be annotated.

+-C or --upper-coverage-thresholds:
+    Comma-separated list of upper coverage threshold(s).
+    To annotate regions with coverage > C.
+    Default: 500.
+    To disable it, specify "-C off", and high-coverage regions won't be annotated.

 -n or --no-zero-output:
     Disable annotation of zero-coverage regions.
     Disabled by default.

--C or --upper-coverage-coefficients:
+-X or --upper-coverage-coefficients:
     Comma-separated list of coverage coefficient(s).
-    To annotate regions with coverage > 1.7×M, where M is median coverage, specify "-C 1.7".
+    To annotate regions with coverage > 1.7×M, where M is median coverage, specify "-X 1.7".
     Default: 2.0.
-    To disable it, specify "-C off", and high-coverage regions won't be annotated.
+    To disable it, specify "-X off", and high-coverage regions won't be annotated.

 -l or --min-feature-len:
     Minimum length of a feature to output.
 Must be int >= 0.